Gravitational waves from holographic QCD phase transition with gluon condensate: Gravitational waves from holographic QCD phase transition

 where $\Delta F$ is the free energy difference of two phases.

 $\tau^{-1}$ denotes the duration of the PT.
 The hubble parameter at the temperature $T_{\ast}$ is

 where $m_p$ is Planck mass.

 For $\alpha < \alpha_\infty$, the contribution of bubble collision is negligible.
 In $\alpha >\alpha_\infty$ case, bubbles runaway and the bubble wall velocity can reach to the speed of light.
 In this situation, all three sources contribute to the GWs frequency spectrum when $\alpha >\alpha_\infty$, thus $h^{2}\Omega(f)=h^{2}\Omega_{env}(f)+h^{2}\Omega_{sw}(f)+h^{2}\Omega_{turb}(f)$.
-Using Eq.(\ref{eqb},\ref{h},\ref{i}), one can calculate the values of $\alpha$ and $\alpha_\infty$.
+Using Eq.(\ref{eqb},\ref{h},\ref{i1}), one can calculate the values of $\alpha$ and $\alpha_\infty$.
 We find $\alpha >\alpha_\infty$ in the presence of gluon condensate when set $\langle \frac{\alpha_s}{\pi}G^2_{\mu\nu} \rangle = 0.012\ GeV^4$.
 Thus the bubble wall velocity $v_b =1$ in this situation.
 We take typical value of $\tau/H_{\ast}=10$ in numerical calculation \cite{Ahmadvand:2017xrw}.

-In Fig.~\ref{fig1}, we plot the GWs spectrum produced from the first order QCD phase transition with gluon condensate when $\langle \frac{\alpha_s}{\pi}G^2_{\mu\nu} \rangle = 0.012\ GeV^4$.
+In Fig.~\ref{fig1}, we plot the GWs spectrum produced from the cosmological first order QCD phase transition with gluon condensate when $\langle \frac{\alpha_s}{\pi}G^2_{\mu\nu} \rangle = 0.012\ GeV^4$.
 The critical temperature of the first order phase transition from Eq.(\ref{eqx}) is $155.38 \ MeV$.
-From the results, the total GWs spectrum might be detected by the International Pulsar Timing Array (IPTA) and Square Kilometre Array (SKA) \cite{Moore:2014lga}.
-Specifically, the contribution of the bubble collisions to the total GWs spectrum is mainly in the $f< 4\times 10^{-8}$ Hz and $f> 1.5\times 10^{-6}$ Hz regions.
+From the results, the total GWs spectrum might be detected by the International Pulsar Timing Array (IPTA), Square Kilometre Array (SKA) and Big-Bang Observer (BBO) \cite{Moore:2014lga}.
+However, the total GWs spectrum might not be detected by the North American NanoHertz Observatory for Gravitational Waves (NANOGrav), TianQin and Taiji \cite{Schmitz:2020syl,Ruan:2018tsw,NANOGrav:2020bcs}.
+Specifically, the spectrum of bubbles collision and total GWs spectrum coincide in the frequency regions $f< 4\times 10^{-8}$ Hz and $f> 1.5\times 10^{-6}$ Hz which indicates the contribution of the bubble collisions to the total GWs spectrum is dominant in these regions.
 The contribution of sound waves to the total GWs is around the region of $ 4\times 10^{-8}$ Hz $< f$ $<1.5\times 10^{-6}$ Hz.
 We find that the peak frequency is determined by the sound waves and located around $2\times 10^{-7}$ Hz.
 The contribution of MHD turbulence to the total GWs spectrum is insignificant from the results.